siddharth201/MyNotes/SwiftUI/EquatableProtocol.md

+> Explain Equatable protocol with small example in swift

 Understanding the `Equatable` protocol is a huge step in mastering Swift.
 It is one of the most common and essential protocols you will use.

 Here is a clear breakdown of what it is, why it matters, and how to implement it.